OutSystems/docs-odc/src/eap/configuration-management/external-idps/intro.md

 1. Copy the pair(s) of **Redirect URLs** to the list of permitted redirects in the setup page of your external provider.
 You should copy the pair(s) for both the built-in domain and any active [custom domains](../custom-domains.md).
 If you're configuring [Okta](okta.md#setup-redirect-urls) you can follow the embedded link for specific guidance.
 Otherwise see your provider's support documentation for further guidance (for example, [Azure AD](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#add-a-redirect-uri)).
 Click **Next**.

-When a provider is assigned for use by the apps, you need to create the logic in ODC Studio for each app you want to use it.
-Follow the guidance on how to do that [here](apps.md).
+When you assign a provider for use by the apps, you need to create the logic in ODC Studio for each app you want to use it.
+For guidance on how to create the logic, see [Use external identity providers in an app](apps.md).

+You don't need to do anything else when you assign a provider for use by the organization.
+The option to log in with the provider becomes immediately available for users on the ODC Portal and ODC Studio login screens.

 ## Edit the configuration or delete an external IdP